Machina94/monty/README.md

-This project was done by Ruby
+This project was done by Ruby and Obed
 # Monty
 > This is an introductory project that explains what LIFO and FIFO mean
 > What a stack is, and when to use it what a queue is, and when to use it